FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_certificates/t_st_storeCertificatesInHSM.md

 ## Use an HSM certificate for FTPS or HTTPS

-1. Specify the HSM for <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> by setting the following server configuration
+1. Specify the HSM for {{< SecureTransport/componentshortname >}} by setting the following server configuration
     parameters:
     -   Set `Hsm.keystorePath` to the location of the
-        <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> HSM keystore relative to `<FILEDRIVEHOME>`.
+        {{< SecureTransport/componentshortname >}} HSM keystore relative to `<FILEDRIVEHOME>`.
     -   (Optional) Set `Hsm.keystorePassword` to the keystore passphrase.
     -   If you do not store the passphrase as a server configuration parameter, you must enter it each time you start a protocol server that uses an HSM certificate.
 If you do not type the passphrase in the time allotted, the protocol server does not start.
 2. Enable HSM for the protocol servers by setting the following server configuration parameters:
     -   Set `Ftp.Hsm.enabled` to `true` to enable HSM for the FTP Server
     -   Set `Http.Hsm.enabled` to `true` to enable HSM for the HTTP Server
 3. Create a local certificate with the same alias as the HSM certificate you created, for example, `ftpd` or `httpd`.
-See <a href="../t_st_localcertificatesandcsrs#Generate" class="MCXref xref">Generate a self-issued server certificate</a>. <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> does not use this certificate, but you must have a certificate with the correct alias to reference the HSM certificate.
+See <a href="../t_st_localcertificatesandcsrs#Generate" class="MCXref xref">Generate a self-issued server certificate</a>. {{< SecureTransport/componentshortname >}} does not use this certificate, but you must have a certificate with the correct alias to reference the HSM certificate.
 4. Set the SSL key aliases for the protocol servers.
 See <a href="../../../operations_menu/extended_server_control/ext_servercontrol-add-ftp" class="MCXref xref">Manage the FTP server</a> and <a href="../../../operations_menu/extended_server_control/ext_servercontrol-add-http" class="MCXref xref">Manage the HTTP server</a>.
 5. Restart the protocol servers.
 See <a href="#Start" class="MCXref xref">Start and stop servers</a>.